Ọranyan: Oranmiyan at Benin

 On leaving Ile-Ibinu (later Ibini, and corrupted to "Benin" by the Portuguese), he stopped briefly at Egor where he took Erinmwide, the daughter of the Enogie (or Duke) of Egor, as a wife.
-Eweka I was the result of this union.
-Oranmiyan was never to return to Benin.
-In his place, Eweka I became king [Oba of Benin]become known as the first Oba of Benin, the new dynasty known as the "God King". which is still ruling today.
+As a result of their union, Oranmiyan crystallised his new dynasty, and his son Eweka would go on to properly establish the Benin monarchy.
+This dynasty is still ruling today.

 Oranmiyan at Oyo

-After leaving Benin at about 1190, he moved north with his ever loyal entourage and settled close to the river Moshi (a tributary to the Niger River).
+After leaving Benin at about 1290, he moved north with his ever loyal entourage and settled close to the river Moshi (a tributary to the Niger River).
 He founded a city there, Oyo-Ile, which his descendants then expanded into the Oyo Empire.
 He engaged in war with the Bariba, his immediate neighbors to the north, and subsequently married Torosi, a Tapa princess, who became the mother of Sango Akata Yẹri-Yẹri.
 He also married Moremi Ajasoro.